AccordBox/wagtail-tailwind-blog/README.md

 ## Live Demo

-I have deployed a live Wagtail Blog Demo on my Linode VPS, you can check it [Wagtail Blog Live Demo](http://wagtail.michaelyin.info/blog/).
+I have deployed a live Wagtail Blog Demo on Heroku, you can check it [Wagtail Blog Live Demo](http://wagtail-bootstrap-blog.accordbox.com/blog/).

-The admin page of this live demo is [blog admin](http://wagtail.michaelyin.info/admin/pages/4/) , you can use `admin:admin` to login and publish articles as you like. **To avoid somebody sends spam, the database would be reset every half hour, so do not be surprised if your article is gone.**
+The admin page of this live demo is [blog admin](http://wagtail-bootstrap-blog.accordbox.com/admin/pages/4/) , you can use `admin:admin` to login and publish articles as you like.

-You can check this page for more detail.
-[Wagtail Blog Demo is now available](https://blog.michaelyin.info/2018/02/01/wagtail-blog-demo-now-available/)
+**The database and media files would be reset after a while, so do not be surprised if your article is gone.**

 ## Run it in local env